DIY Reef Chili: Make Your Own Saltwater Fish & Coral Food

-You can create a superior nutrient dense food that is perfectly tailored to suit the needs of your entire tank which means one food formula to feed everything in the tank; fish, corals and invertebrates.
-Depending on the cost of the frozen ingredients locally and the exact recipe you choose, making your own food will typically save you money too.
+You can create a superior nutrient-dense food that is perfectly tailored to suit the needs of your entire tank which means one food formula to feed everything in the tank; fish, corals, and invertebrates.
+Depending on the cost of the frozen seafood locally and the exact recipe you choose, making your own food will typically save you money too.
 You won't have to store 10 different varieties of food or worry about all of your fish getting the right kinds of foods.

 Insufficient nutrition is the #1 leading cause of fish loss and poor fish health in captivity.
 The benefits of superior pet food, in general, is something most vets and pet owners will agree is crucial to a long and healthy life in captivity and this definitely applies to your fish and corals.
-Nutritious and high quality foods will increase vitality, improve coloration, build immunities to fend off disease and likely keep your fish alive much longer!

-You will need some tools in order to easily make any of these recipes.
 It is best to buy the tools and keep them specifically for making fish food for the sake of being sanitary.
-The knives will take a beating and both the cutting board and blender or food processor will carry that fishy smell with it.
+The knives will take a beating and the food processor will carry that fishy smell with it.
 Trust us, you will not want to use these tools on your own food thereafter.